Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Angiotensin converting enzyme (ACE) is a glycoprotein, which is present mainly in the lungs and in small amounts in the brushing of the epithelium of the proximal tubules of the kidneys, the endothelium of the blood vessels and the blood plasma.
-ACE, on the one hand, catalyzes the conversion of angiotensin I into one of the most potent vasoconstrictors - angiotensin II, on the other hand, hydrolyses the bradykinin vasodilator to an inactive peptide.
+Angiotensin-converting enzyme (ACE) is a glycoprotein that is present primarily in the lungs and in small amounts in the brush border of the renal proximal tubule epithelium, the endothelium of blood vessels, and blood plasma.
+ACE, on the one hand, catalyzes the conversion of angiotensin I into one of the most powerful vasoconstrictors - angiotensin II, on the other hand, hydrolyzes the vasodilator bradykinin to an inactive peptide.

-Medicines - ACE inhibitors - are successfully used to reduce blood pressure in patients with arterial hypertension, as well as to prevent the development of renal failure in diabetic patients, improve outcomes in patients with myocardial infarction.
+Medicines - ACE inhibitors - are successfully used to reduce blood pressure in patients with arterial hypertension, as well as to prevent the development of renal failure in patients with diabetes mellitus, and to improve outcomes in patients with myocardial infarction.

-Reference values (norm) of activity of angiotensin-converting enzyme (ACE) in blood serum - 8-52 IU / l.
+Reference values (norm) for the activity of angiotensin-converting enzyme (ACE) in blood serum are 8-52 IU/L.

-The determination of ACE activity is mainly used to diagnose sarcoidosis (sometimes - to assess the effectiveness of ACE inhibitors).
-With active pulmonary form of sarcoidosis, an increase in ACE is detected in 85-90% of patients (in the inactive form, only 11%).
+Determination of ACE activity is used mainly for diagnostics of sarcoidosis (sometimes - for evaluation of efficiency of ACE inhibitors).
+In active pulmonary form of sarcoidosis, increased ACE is detected in 85-90% of patients (in inactive form - only in 11%).
 The more significant the increase in ACE, the greater the prevalence and activity of the process.
-For the disease, typical leukopenia (in 31% of patients), anemia (in 31%), eosinophilia (in 25%), hypergammaglobulinemia (in 50%), hypercalcemia (in 17%) and hypercalciuria (in 30%).
+Typical for the disease are leukopenia (in 31% of patients), anemia (in 31%), eosinophilia (in 25%), hypergammaglobulinemia (in 50%), hypercalcemia (in 17%) and hypercalciuria (in 30%).

-Increased ACE activity in blood serum is possible with acute and chronic bronchitis, pulmonary fibrosis of the aetiology, occupational pneumoconiosis (in 20% of patients), rheumatoid arthritis, connective tissue diseases, cervical lymphadenitis, Gaucher disease (100%), liver cirrhosis (in 25 %), hyperthyroidism (81%), chronic kidney disease, amyloidosis, type 1 diabetes (more than 24%).
+Increased ACE activity in the blood serum is possible in acute and chronic bronchitis, pulmonary fibrosis of tuberculous etiology, occupational pneumoconiosis (in 20% of patients), rheumatoid arthritis, connective tissue diseases, cervical lymphadenitis, Gaucher disease (in 100%), liver cirrhosis (in 25%), hyperthyroidism (in 81%), chronic kidney disease, amyloidosis, type 1 diabetes mellitus (more than 24%).